GoogleCloudPlatform/dataflow-vision-analytics/README.md

 # Vision Analytics Solution Using Dataflow & Vision AI

-This repo contains a reference implementation to automatically inspect  large scale image files from a GCS bucket to derive insights.
+This repo contains a reference implementation to derive insights from large scale image files stored in a GCS bucket.
 The goal is to provide an easy to use end to end automated solution by using Dataflow and Vision API.
-Response from  Vision API  is stored in BigQuery tables based on feature type and can be used easily as additional features to create model by using BigQuery ML or Auto ML.
+Response from  Vision API  is stored in BigQuery tables based on feature type and can be used as additional features to create machine learning model by using BigQuery ML or Auto ML.

 ## Table of Contents